prakharmrsl/easypcceo.github.io/pages/crypto-mining/decred-hardware.md

 ## Should You Invest in Decred?

-The popularity of Decred is on the rise. **Here's 4 reasons why Decred is worth your time (and money!):**
+The popularity of Decred is on the rise. **Here's 4 reasons why Decred is worth your time and money:**

 **1.** It has a great development team, possibly one of the best in the space